werdeveloper/nodejs_sequalize_api_testing_mocha_chai/README.md

 # Nodejs API with Sequalize and Mysql

 1. Update the DB credentials from config > config.env file.
-2. Import the Postman collection.
-3. npm install
+2. npm install
-4. Run the following command: npm test
+3. Run the following command: npm test